-Pages in WordPress are not listed by date and are not organized using tags and categories.
+A Pages is not listed by date and doesn’t use tags or categories.

-You can, however, use Pages to keep your content organized hierarchically.
+You can, however, use Pages to help you organize and manage your site content hierarchically.

-For example, you can organize content topics into “Parent” pages (where you assign each of your top-level content areas its own page), and then add subpages for each of your secondary information sections into “child” pages …
+For example, you can organize content topics into “Parent” pages (where each of your main content areas gets its own page), and then add nested pages (called “child” pages) to each of your secondary sections …

-(In WordPress, main pages and subpages are called “parent” pages and “child” pages)
+(In WordPress, main pages and nested pages are referred to as “parent” pages and “child” pages)

-You can add as many ”nested” pages as you need to organize your content into “topic hierarchies”, as shown in the diagram below …
+You can add as many “child” pages as you need to keep your content organized within “topic hierarchies”, as shown in the diagram below …

-(Organize Your Content Using Parent & Child Pages)
+(Organize Your Pages Using Parent & Child WordPress Pages)

-Pages can also be displayed in the sidebar area using the Pages Widget …
+Pages can be displayed in the sidebar of your site using the Pages Widget …

-(Display A List Of Your Pages With A Pages Widget)
+(Display A List Of Your Pages Using A Pages Widget)

-In the example above, a “Pages Widget” is used to display links to five parent pages and three subpages.
+In the above example, a “Pages Widget” is used to display links to five parent pages and three “nested” pages.

-As well as displaying pages through sidebar widgets, most WordPress themes also display pages in menu tabs within the header and footer sections of the site …
+As well as displaying pages through sidebar widgets, most WordPress themes also display pages in menu areas within the header and footer sections of your site …

 Pages can also use different page templates.
-These page templates usually include template files, template tags and other PHP code that allow unique, complex or sophisticated features to be added.
+These page templates normally include template files, template tags and other PHP code that allow unique, complex or sophisticated features to be added to pages.